-Students in England fell behind by average of three months during lockdown, study finds
+Students in England fell behind by average of three months during shutdown, study finds

 Britain is set to begin its new school year this week, with millions of children back in classrooms, many for the first time since spring, with the encouragement of Prime Minister Boris Johnson’s government.
 But parents and teachers have expressed reservations.

-Some parents do have said they do not plan to send their children back yet, while school have drawn up new behavior codes for covid-19 that threaten to send students home for infractions like “malicious” coughing.
+Some parents have said they do not plan to send their children back yet, while some schools have drawn up new behavior codes for the novel coronavirus that threaten to send students home for infractions like “malicious” coughing.

-On Tuesday, as roughly 40 percent of students in England and Wales returned to schools, Education Secretary Gavin Williamson said he did not “underestimate how challenging the last few months have been,” but that he knew “how important it is for children to be back in school, not only for their education but for their development and well-being too.”
+On Tuesday, as roughly 40 percent of students in England and Wales returned to schools, Education Secretary Gavin Williamson said he did not “underestimate how challenging the last few months have been,” but that he knew “how important it is for children to be back in school, not only for their education but for their development and well-being, too.”

 Even as schools reopen, the survey suggests more challenges for teaching and learning lie ahead.